LouisTsiattalou/TradeDataVis/README.md

 Should be using leaflet.js for the map - not a rudimentary ggplot.
 Additionally - selectors at top in a fluidrow.
 Then have slider across the date range (with an ALL option).

+### Complexities
+* Price per KG - It should be noted here that it's impossible to have the same number matching up on either side of the commodity code node on the Sankey Diagram and still have detail from both sides.
+Price per KG is a relative quantity, not an absolute one.
+Sankey diagrams are meant to show the flow of an absolute quantity, not a collection of ratios.
+The map is still valuable in this case.
+For H1-2009, we can see that Brazil's GBP/KG value is higher than the UAE, despite the magnitude of UAE's total exports to us dwarfing that of Brazil.

 ### TODO
 - [x] Improve query speed on the tool.